carstennh/HabitatSampler/demo/README.md

 0) Install and load all required packages and functions \
     0.1 set working directories (use: '/') \
     0.2 set data input/output paths (use: '/') \
-    0.3 install dependencies, HaSa R package and automatic load and/or install libraries
+    0.3 install HaSa library and its dependencies

 1) Prepare Input Data \
     1.a.1) Satellite time series stack clipped to study area (specify file name) \